How to Apply

 Once all OTCAS materials have been received and verified, applicants will receive email correspondence from KU with instructions to begin the final step of the application.

 Supplemental application materials will be submitted through the CollegeNet link provided in the email.
 A supplemental KU application fee is required.

 Prerequisite course work and plan for completion – Student may apply to the program while completing prerequisite course work.
 All prerequisite course work meeting minimum GPA requirements must be completed before students can officially begin the program.

 KU program statement of interest – in less than 500 words, applicants provide information about specific interest in the occupational therapy degree program at the University of Kansas.
 Unlike the personal/professional statement submitted to the OTCAS, this statement should be specific about the KU program.
 A text field will be provided for the response in the online application.

-About background checks, the selection process, certification, and other requirements: Review important additional Information for applicants
+About background checks, the selection process, certification, and other requirements: Please review important additional Information for applicants.

 The University of Kansas prohibits discrimination on the basis of race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression and genetic information in the University's programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Director of the Office of Institutional Opportunity and Access, IOA@ku.edu, 1246 W. Campus Road, Room 153A, Lawrence, KS, 66045, (785) 864-6414, 711 TTY.